 5. Don’t get another cat right away

-What have you done to help your cat through the loss of a beloved animal or human friend?
-Please share in the comments.
+What do you think — Do cats grieve?
+How have you helped a sad cat through the loss of a beloved animal or human friend?
+Share in the comments.